This Day In Music: October 18

 October 18, 1973 ~ Rock, pop, indie pop drummer David Keith born in Hartford, Connecticut, USA ~ Influenced by Led Zeppelin's John Bonham, Rush's Neil Peart, the Police's Stewart Copeland and jazz drummers such as Cozy Powell, Buddy Rich and Gene Krupa.
 Closely associated with Ritchie Blackmore serving in both Rainbow and Blackmore's Night.

 October 18, 1973 ~ Alternative rock, heavy metal guitarist Jim Davies born in Maldon, UK ~ Best known as member of the Prodigy, notably present on the tracks Firestarter and Breathe, and of Pitchshifter.
 Founded Victory Pill in 2007.
-Has been working mostly as a producer and composer for TV and film since the early 2010s
+Has been working mostly as a producer and composer for TV and film since the early-2010s

 October 18, 1973 ~ Saxophonist, clarinetist Myron Walden born in Miami, Florida, USA ~ Leader and sideman.
 Worked with Dwayne Burno, Erin McPherson, Wynton Marsalis, Roy Hargrove, Kurt Rosenwinkel, Eddie Henderson, Kevin Hays, Stephen Scott, Gregory Hutchinson, Eric Garland, Apex Trio, Brian Blade, the New Jazz Composers Octet, Freddie Hubbard, Dan Faulk, Tom Harrell, Lizz Wright, David Weiss, Ray Barretto, Greg August, Dan McCarthy, Omer Avital, Darren Barrett, and others